Hightower Elementary School

 Plano, TX 75093

-2013 Texas State Distinguished school for Exemplary Performance in all areas – Student Progress, Academic Achievement - reading and math; Texas State Exemplary school; Texas Business and Education Coalition 2010 and 2011 Honor Roll school; 2002, 2010 District Elementary Teacher of the Year winner; District Excellence in Teaching award; NCEA Just for Kids Higher Performing school; Plano ISD Education Foundation Grants to Educators winners; Presidential Academic awards; District PTA Reflections winners; Metroplex Children's Choir participants; Plano Children's Choir; OAKE National Choir; District and Regional Science Fair winners; Outstanding Green School award; PTA Diversity award; Silver awards for arts in education; Silver Award Parent Education; Bronze Award Membership Campaign winner.
+2013 Texas State Distinguished school for Exemplary Performance in all areas – Student Progress, Academic Achievement - reading and math; Texas State Exemplary school; Texas Business and Education Coalition 2011-18 Honor Roll School; 2002, 2010 District Elementary Teacher of the Year winner; District Excellence in Teaching award; NCEA Just for Kids Higher Performing school; Plano ISD Education Foundation Grants to Educators winners; Presidential Academic awards; District PTA Reflections winners; Metroplex Children's Choir participants; Plano Children's Choir; OAKE National Choir; District and Regional Science Fair winners; Outstanding Green School award; PTA Diversity award; Silver awards for arts in education; Silver Award Parent Education; Bronze Award Membership Campaign winner.

 Parent Involvement Opportunities